Last updated May 25, 2018

 Pokémon does not condition participation in any of its Services for kids on the collection of more personal information than is reasonably necessary.

 As noted above, once we obtain parental consent, a kid can use our Services much like any other user.
-And we may collect from the kid the same types of personal information, and use and share that information for the same purposes, as described in the general Privacy Notice.
+And we may collect from the kid the same types of personal information, and use and share that information for the same purposes, as described in the general Privacy Notice, unless otherwise specified in this Supplemental Kids' Privacy Notice.
 For example, once a parent has provided consent to create an account, a kid can:

 Link an account from one of Pokémon's Services with an account from another Service operated by Pokémon or an affiliate of Pokémon